Jasmit22/LibraryInventory/README.md

 7. Verify your deletion in the same window
    **NB.** Deletion will not be seen if you Search for the book using Walkthrough 1 because it requires more complex backend implentation which is out of the scope of this class 🚧

-## Walkthrough 4: Edit a Book in the System
+## 📝Walkthrough 4: Edit a Book in the System

 1. Click "Remove/Edit Book" on the left bar or press Alt (or Option ⌥ on Mac) + R or E
 2. Follow Step 2 from **Walkthrough 1**